AlabamaASRL/asset_asrl/doc/tutorials/PhaseGuide.rst

 Shooting Method
 ---------------
-When using the Central Shooting transcription, under the hood, a phase uses an integrator for the corresponding ODE to formulate the shooting constraint and its derivatives.
+When using the Central Shooting transcription, under the hood, a phase uses an integrator for the corresponding ODE to formulate the shooting constraints and its derivatives.
 This :code:`integrator` is always configured to use the :code:`"DOPRI87"` integration scheme, but users can modify the tolerances as well as the minimum and maximum step sizes of the integrator to improve performance or increase accuracy.
 Users can access this :code:`integrator` using the :code:`.integrator` field of the phase and then modify its settings just as was shown in the :ref:`integrator tutorial <integrator-guide>`.
 Note that we set the default step size of the integrator attached to a phase to 0.1.
 For fastest performance